 “He’s a guy who makes his teammates calmer, knowing that he’s going to do something in most games, especially in the playoffs.
 Sometimes it’s not a big shot.
 Sometimes it’s just a block, a rebound, a steal or taking a charge.
 He always does something that’s going to help this team win.”

-Its about the intangibles.
+It's about the intangibles.
 You can’t always measure contribution by numbers.
 Points per game don’t tell you when or how the points were scored.
 Robert is only here for a week and change.
 The impact of his visit and his interactions with kids goes beyond the number of kids he meets and the number of hours he spends with them.
-Brief interaction with a larger than life persona can make a difference in a kid’s life.
+A brief interaction with a larger-than-life persona can make a difference in a kid’s life.

 Basketball is more than a game.
 It’s a life tool.
 Kids need direction and guidance, but they can’t be spoon-fed these things.
 Sports is one way to get in touch with young minds and keep them off the streets.
 Give them something which they can put their time in and recognize that what they are getting out of it is what they are putting in it.